DAF ''EV33'' - 1974 / 2017 - SHORTENED ENGLISH VERSION OF THE DUTCH ORIGINAL

 reset the BMS, 12V will from now on always be connected

-bzzzttt it has noticed the charging plug!
+it has noticed

 Rear wheels on stands and the first test.
 It works!
 Waiting for dry weather for the first spin on the road.